-We are seeking proposals from partnerships or consortia led by either residential care providers or arts organisations to deliver a three-year programme providing access to high quality arts experiences for older people in residential care.
+We sought proposals from partnerships or consortia led by either residential care providers or arts organisations to deliver a three-year programme providing access to high quality arts experiences for older people in residential care.

 The starting point for Arts and older people in care programme is that people continue to be creative as they age but in some circumstances they may need specific support from arts organisations to unlock and develop these talents.

-The programme aims to support the Arts Council to deliver our ambitions within goal two of our 10-year strategic framework Achieving great art for everyone:
+The programme aims to support the Arts Council to deliver our ambitions within goal two of our 10-year strategic framework Great art and culture for everyone:

 For more information on the funding and application process, please download the PDF or Word version of the guidance notes or follow these links for specific details on eligibility, how to apply and how we will make our decision.
 These pages are also available via the navigation bar on the left-hand side of this page.